Sample Poultry Farming Business Plan Template

 Let me quickly remind you that this article is solely about chicken, especially layers and broilers.

-Though we have so many other poultry birds like turkey, goose, duck, and others, chicken has a very large market demand in your country and since your goal as a farmer is to make a profit, it’s smart that we concentrate our effort on what the market wants.
+Though we have so many other poultry birds like turkey, goose, duck, and others, chicken has a huge market demand in your country, and since your goal as a farmer is to make a profit, it’s brilliant that we concentrate our effort on what the market wants.

-That’s the reason why we’ll “talk” mainly about chicken in this course.
+That’s why we’ll “talk” mainly about chicken in this course.

 Not even all chicken, but layers and broilers.
 We won’t talk about cockerel because it’s not as profitable as broilers could be.